cadolphs/style-transfer/JOURNAL.md

 # Journal
+## 2023-12-11 Moving time
+Instead of journaling the nitty gritty here, I'll just use GitHub issues in the repo directly to explain what's going on.

+TL;DR, the ArtFusion paper and repo are great and I already got it running.
+You can easily try it for yourself by just cloning this repo and getting yourself set up with [modal](modal.com) (free!).
+Once you have that installed and got a token, you can create your own style images with

+`modal run simple_script.py --content-file-path [CONTENT_IMAGE] --style-file-path [STYLE_IMAGE]`

+and get the transformed image spat out in `output.png`.
+Obviously, more bells and whistles will follow.

 ## 2023-11-03: It runs.
 Sort of.
 Okay, adding the missing `__init__.py` did the trick.
 Then there were issues with newer CUDA versions or something about the device not being correct that required a quick fix in the InST repo.